Explicit representations for Banach subspaces of Lizorkin distributions: Introduction

-The corresponding dual space $\Spc S^\prime_\mathrm{Liz}(\R^d)$ of Lizorkin distributions \cite{Yuan2010} is fairly large and has attracted increased interest over the past years; e.g., for the shearlet transform \cite{Bartolucci2020}, for the ridegelet transform \cite{Kostadinova2014} or for choosing activation functions in neural networks \cite{Sonoda2017}.
+The corresponding dual space $\Spc S^\prime_\mathrm{Liz}(\R^d)$ of Lizorkin distributions \cite{Yuan2010} is fairly large and has attracted increased interest over the past years (e.g., shearlet transform \cite{Bartolucci2020}, ridegelet transform \cite{Kostadinova2014}, choice of activation functions in neural networks \cite{Sonoda2017}).
 It is well known that $\Spc S^\prime_\mathrm{Liz}(\R^d)$ can be identified as the quotient space $\Spc S^\prime(\R^d)/\Spc P(\R^d)$, where $\Spc P(\R^d)$ denotes the space of polynomials.
-Naturally, this leads to the problem of fixing representations if we want to make computations explicit, an issue that has not been addressed so far.
-Here, our results directly imply that no continuous linear projector assigning representatives can exist.
-At first glance, this result appears quite discouraging: It implies that it is, in general, necessary to work with equivalence classes.
-Fortunately, this can be circumvented by considering appropriate Banach subspaces of $\Spc S^\prime_\mathrm{Liz}(\R^d)$.
-Indeed, due to the denseness of the Lizorkin space in $C_0(\R^d)$ and due to the Riesz theorem, the space of Radon measures is an embedded subspace of $\Spc S^\prime_\mathrm{Liz}(\R^d)$ for which unique representations exist.
-Further, we are also able to provide a positive answer for more general cases; i.e., if we restrict ourselves to subspaces that can be equipped with a special Banach space structure.
-In this case, we are able to provide a continuous representation operator for which the point evaluations are weak* continuous.
+Naturally, this leads to a representation problem if we want to make computations explicit, an issue that has not been addressed so far.
+Here, our results directly imply that no continuous linear projector for the assignment of representatives can exist.
+At first glance, this result appears to be quite discouraging as it implies that, in general, it is necessary to work with equivalence classes.
+Fortunately, this can be circumvented if we consider appropriate Banach subspaces of $\Spc S^\prime_\mathrm{Liz}(\R^d)$.
+Indeed, due to the density of $\Spc S_\mathrm{Liz}(\R^d)$ in $C_0(\R^d)$ and due to the Riesz theorem, the space of Radon measures is an embedded subspace of $\Spc S^\prime_\mathrm{Liz}(\R^d)$ for which unique representations exist.
+Further, we are able to provide a positive answer for more general cases if we restrict ourselves to subspaces that can be equipped with a specific Banach-space structure.
+In this case, we are able to provide a continuous representation operator for which the point evaluations are weak*-continuous.